Advertisement

 Uterine Fibroids

-Uterine fibroids are tumors that grow in the wall or inside the cavity of the uterus.
+Uterine fibroids are noncancerous tumors that grow in the wall or inside the cavity of the uterus.
 They may grow as a single tumor or in groups.
-They're fairly common, especially among those in their 40s and early 50s, and they are nearly always benign (not cancerous).
+They're fairly common, especially among people in their 40s and early 50s, and they are nearly always benign.

-But if the growth occurs within the innermost layer of the uterus, spotting between periods can result.
+But if the growth occurs within the innermost layer of the uterus, it can cause spotting between periods.
 Other symptoms might include heavy and painful periods, frequent urination, and painful sex.
-Some people who have uterine fibroids don’t experience symptoms at all.
+Some people who have uterine fibroids don’t experience any symptoms at all.

 Treatment will vary depending on the symptoms you’re experiencing as well as the size of the fibroids.
-Over-the-counter medication or birth control may be used to treat less severe symptoms, while other drugs or even surgical removal of the tumors may be necessary to treat more severe cases.
+Over-the-counter medication or birth control may be used to treat less severe cases, while other drugs or surgical removal of the tumors may be necessary to treat more severe cases.

 Fibroids are also genetically linked to endometriosis, another uterine condition that may also cause spotting.
 The most noticeable symptom of endometriosis, however, is pelvic pain.
 If you experience pain and spotting, talk to your HCP.

-pregnant woman, pregnancy and spotting, pregnancy and period spotting
+pregnant person, pregnancy and spotting, pregnancy and period spotting

 7 / 8